Jack5079/bark-beagle/upgrades.md

       location.reload() // Reload the page.
     }
   }
-]
 ```

-Now, replace the upgrades code with this, and you now have your own upgrade!
+Now, run this in the console, and you now have your own upgrade!

 ### Other things you should try